TranXuanAnh930/i-dolly-monolith/README.md

 for that concert before touching any of them.
 Full sequence diagram:
 [`database-design.md` §5.2](https://github.com/TranXuanAnh930/i-dolly-backend/blob/main/docs/database-design.md).

+## Use case flows

+Multi-step journeys spanning several endpoints — each request is stateless; every step below is a separate HTTP call, tied together only by tokens/ids the previous step handed back.

+**1. Forgot password → reset it → log back in**

+1. `POST /profile/forgot-password` — always returns the same generic message whether or not the email is registered, so the endpoint can't be used to enumerate accounts.
+If it is registered, `reset_password_process` mints a 15-minute JWT reset token and queues an email carrying it — still on FastAPI `BackgroundTasks`, the one email send this project hasn't moved onto the Celery path below yet (see Known limitations).
+2. The fan reads the token from that email (or the console, in local dev where `DEBUG=true` prints it instead of calling SendGrid) and calls `POST /profile/set-password` with `{token, new_password}`.
+This revokes every existing refresh token for the account — a session an attacker already held doesn't survive the reset meant to lock them out — and writes an in-app `password_reset` notification.
+3. `POST /account/login` with the new password — ordinary login, a fresh access/refresh token pair.

+**2. Add to cart → checkout → notified on two channels**

+1. `POST /cart/add_cart` — no side effects beyond the cart row itself.
+2. `POST /order/checkout` — locks every affected `Product` row (fixed id order, deadlock-safe), checks stock and the resale cap under that lock, creates `Order`/`OrderItem`/`Payment` in one commit.
+Only on a successful payment does that same commit also decrement stock, clear the cart, and write an in-app `order_confirmation` notification; the product-list/store-page cache is invalidated right after, once the commit lands.
+3. Back in the router, once `checkout()` returns without the order having been cancelled outright (a declined mock payment cancels it immediately — no confirmation email for that case): an `EmailTemplate.ORDER_PLACED` email is dispatched via `celery_app.send_task(...)`, off the request/response cycle entirely, picked up whenever the Celery worker gets to it.

+**3. Lottery entry → manager-triggered draw → win → pay → ticket in hand**

+1. `POST /lottery_preferences/set` — the fan ranks tiers for a concert (1st VIP, 2nd Premium, …).
+2. `POST /lottery_entries/apply` — free, no cart, no payment; rejected if the fan already holds a live ticket for that concert, or hasn't ranked the tier they're applying to.
+3. A manager calls `PUT /concerts/lottery-draw/{id}`, which only validates RBAC and enqueues `app.tasks.lottery.draw_lottery` — the actual rank-cascade draw runs inside the Celery worker, locking every affected `ticket_type`/`lottery_campaign`/`lottery_entry` row for that concert before touching any of them.
+4. Per fan, the draw writes an in-app `lottery_result` notification either way, plus a `lottery_payment_reminder` for winners — and, alongside those, an `EmailTemplate.LOTTERY_WON`/`LOTTERY_LOST` email dispatched the same way as the order-placed one above.
+A win also inserts a `pending_payment` Ticket row and reserves the seat (`ticket_types.sold_quantity += 1`) immediately, before any money moves.
+5. The winner calls `POST /tickets/{ticket_id}/checkout` before `payment_deadline_at` — creates the
+   `Payment`, flips the ticket to `paid`, writes a `lottery_payment_confirmation` notification, and dispatches an `EmailTemplate.LOTTERY_PAYMENT_CONFIRMED` email.
+The fan's ticket is now live.

 ## Under the hood: notable engineering decisions

 The backend README covers *what's* built; these are the *why* behind a few choices a reviewer